 - Children of the deceased, as well as adoptive children

-While there are other parties who may be able to file a wrongful death lawsuit against a responsible party, the above are the most common in Georgia who will be allowed to file.
+While there are other parties who may be able to file a wrongful death lawsuit against the responsible party, the above are the most common who are allowed to file in Georgia.

 Contact Us Today